aamnah/notes/typescript/20240101142701-working-with-typescript-modules-in-netlify-edge-functions.md

 ◈ Failed to load Edge Function constants.
 The file does not seem to have a function as the default export.
 ```

 - If you want to import normal TS files, they need to be outside the edge functions directory.
-Anything inside the edge functions directory is expected to be a _module_ that has a _default_ export and returns a _function_.
+Anything inside the edge functions directory is expected to be a _module_ that has a _default_ export and returns a _function_; i.e. be an edge function itself.

 If you're trying to import another file in the edge functions directory, that file needs to be an edge function module, i.e. it should return a function.
 If you just want to have a basic TS file, for example for saving constant strings, move it outside the edge functions directory